 Hydrate Yourself Before Working Out.

-It is important to stay hydrated before exercising.
-The amount of water you should be drinking will vary by age, gender, weight, and height, but as a general rule, drink 20 ounces (590 ml) of water at least half an hour before exercise.
+Before exercising staying hydrated is very important.
+You should drink 20 Ounces (590ml) of water at least half an hour before exercise.
 At the same time, try to drink an amount that doesn’t make you bloated.

 To Sleep Well Before Working Out.